Cooler Turkey Brine

 Directions

-• Remove the turkey from its packaging; remove the giblets and trim any excess fat.
-Rinse under water then place in the clean cooler.
+• Remove the turkey from its packaging, removing the giblets and trimming any excess fat.
+Rinse under water, then place in the clean cooler.

 • Pour the prepared brine concentrate over the turkey.

 • Add the cold water to dilute the brine, stirring to ensure it is evenly distributed.
-If you are concerned that the brine will not remain cold, add some ice cubes.
+Add additional water if needed to ensure the turkey is covered.
+If you are concerned that the brine will not remain cold, add some ice cubes to keep it cold.

 Nutritional Information